Equality, diversity and inclusion

 The plan sets out the key actions to be taken by the Trust to address the gaps in experience between ethnic minority staff in comparison to their white counterparts based on our WRES data submission.
 This action plan details how ESNEFT will achieve an improvement on the experiences of ethnic minority staff working co-productively with our ethnic minority staff network – EMBrace to become an anti-racist organisation.

-• Ensure our recruitment process is inclusive and accessible
+• Ensure our recruitment processes are inclusive and accessible

 • Offer an interview to disabled people